List of Downton Abbey characters: Henry Talbot

 Henry Talbot (played by Matthew Goode) is the second husband of Mary Crawley.
 A member of the junior branch of the Talbot Earls of Shrewsbury, his father served as a member of the British parliament and his uncle is a bishop in the Church of England.
 (Note: In real life, there were people from the junior Talbot family who served both these roles at that time period.
 John Gilbert Talbot was elected to the House of Commons, where he served as the MP for West Kent (1868–1878) and Oxford University (1878–1910) while his brother Edward Stuart Talbot was the Bishop of Winchester from 1911 to 1923.)
 He first encounters Mary at the grouse-shooting event in Brancaster Castle.
 Although he develops feelings for Mary, his enthusiasm for car-racing puts her off, as she is still recovering from the trauma of Matthew's death in a car-crash.
-However, after participating in a racing event in Brooklands in 1925, where his friend Charlie Rogers (played by Sebastian Dunn) dies in a car-crash, Mary breaks off with him, saying that she can't live in constant fear of losing another husband in a car crash.
+However, after participating in a racing event in Brooklands in 1925, where his friend Charlie Rogers (played by Sebastian Dunn) dies in a car-crash, Mary breaks off with him, saying that she cannot live in constant fear of losing another husband in a car crash.
 Henry pursues Mary at Downton Abbey, with Tom Branson acting as mediator, even agreeing to giving up racing, but to no avail.
 Henry, who always felt insecure about his financial status, then accuses Mary of being a gold-digger and angrily leaves the place.
 Mary reconciled with Henry after being rebuked by Tom, and the two get married in 1925.
 After their marriage, Henry moves into Downton Abbey and enters into a partnership with Tom to open a car shop in York.
 The original series ends with Mary, revealing to Henry during Christmas celebrations that she is pregnant with his child.

 Henry is present in the first film, featuring alongside his daughter Caroline but is notably absent in the second film, having gone to participate in a racing event at Istanbul.
-In the third film, it is revealed that after 5 years of marriage, Mary and Henry divorce each other, owing to his resentment towards Mary's financial situation, his passion for driving leading to his indifference and neglect towards his wife, ultimately culminating in him having an extramarital affair.
+In the third film, it is revealed that after 5 years of marriage, Mary and Henry divorce each other, owing to his resentment towards Mary's financial situation, and his passion for driving leading to his indifference and neglect towards his wife, ultimately culminating in him having an extramarital affair.
 Mary characterises the last days of their marriage as, "We fought like cats".
+However, Caroline is seen living in Downton Abbey in the 3rd film, alongside her half-brother George, indicating that her custody lies with Mary.